Brink-Software/AksWorkshop/labs/lab5-networking/LAB.md

 From the [docs](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)
 > LoadBalancer: Exposes the Service externally using a cloud provider's load balancer.
 NodePort and ClusterIP Services, to which the external load balancer routes, are automatically created.

-Lets finish this section on Services by creating a Service that will target our green, blue, and red Pods.
+Let's finish this section on Services by creating a Service that will target our green, blue, and red Pods.

 We will start by adding a label to our Pods.